Effective Queue Flow Management in 5 Easy Steps

 2. Gauge wait times.

 Effective queue management relies upon knowing how long your customers, on average, are waiting, and if the length of those waits is annoying people.
-Every organization is different: Ten minutes in a TSA line might not seem so bad, but 10 minutes waiting to reach the counter at a fast food restaurant can feel like an eternity.
+Every organization is different: Ten minutes in a TSA line might not seem so bad, but 10 minutes waiting to reach the counter at a retail store can feel like an eternity.

 Data on wait times reveals trends—for example, the time of day queues are at their longest—that should factor into your flow management.
 Perhaps you need more staffing at peak times, or maybe you’re overstaffing when lines aren’t so busy.
 Keep track of the data even after you make changes to see if they’re working, and keep striving toward shorter waits that lead to more efficiency and a better experience for customers and employees.